 Spelled variously, the story of the Verplanck family in America begins with the arrival of Abraham Isaacse in New Netherland during the 1630s.
-This family patriarch lived in lower New York and died about 1691.
+This family patriarch and his wife Maria Vigne (died about 1671) lived in lower New York.
+Abraham Isaacse may not have ventured as far north as Beverwyck/Albany and died about 1691.
+We are not certain of the connection of Abraham Isaacse's contemporary, Jacob Albertse Verplanck, who seems to be tangential to the Albany family and to the early Albany record.

 In 1722, surveyor Philip Verplanck would be named sheriff of Albany city and county.